-We all have heard it countless times that regular exercise is great for your body, mind, and soul.
-Weakness, anxiety, and low strength stops you from reaching your full potential.
+We all have heard countless times that regular exercise is great for your body, mind, and soul.
+Weakness, anxiety, and low strength stop you from reaching your full potential.
 Exercising regularly has been proven to have several health benefits, both physically and intellectually.

 What is Hatha Yoga?

 Hatha Yoga is a popular physical branch of yoga, also known as the yoga of postures.
 It uses physical postures and breathing techniques to build a healthy body and mind and help you achieve peace and serenity.

 By doing Hatha Yoga you can free the negative force and stress from your body which is responsible for creating an imbalance in it.
 It is a form of yoga that begins with your body, leads to the breath, works on the mind, and eventually settles on your soul.

 When you first begin with Hatha yoga, you may discover that some of the asanas are not that easy for you to perform.
 You may find that you are struggling a little or you are simply not able to perform the asanas properly.
 In that case, the question arises, can beginners do hatha yoga?
 Of course yes!